Riffer/Fixed-wing_FlightController/README.md

 * PIN D4-D7 are the PWM out for standard servos
 * PIN D8 for CPPM input
 * PIN A4 (SDA) and A5 (SCL) to MPU6050
-* Connect the Arduino Nano to 5 Volt of your ESC (make sure about the voltage!)
+* Connect the Arduino Nano V3 to 5 volt of your ESC (make sure about the voltage, the diecimila can convert 7-12 volt from vin, but it wan't be ok for your servos! )

 # below you find the original README.md